Cray-HPE/docs-csm/troubleshooting/kubernetes/Troubleshoot_Kubernetes_Pods_Not_Starting.md

 ## Identify the node in question

-1. Run the `kubectl get pod -o wide` command to identify the node where the pod isn't starting.
+1. Run the `kubectl get pod -o wide` command to identify the node where the pod is not starting.

     ```bash
     ncn-w001# kubectl get pod -A -o wide | egrep 'Init|ContainerCreating'